jbhovell/credit-card-checker-py/README.md

 # credit_card_checker_py

-My Ruby gem credit_card_checker was downloaded 145 times on RubyGems.org in 20 hours since I published it.
+My Ruby gem credit_card_checker was downloaded 148 times on RubyGems.org within 1 day since it was published.

-It might be a good idea to create a Python version and open the source to the Python community.
+It might be a good idea to create a Python edition to share with the Python community on PyPi.

-To install the package, please add the package to Pipfile
+To install the package, please add the package to your Pipfile.

 or run `pip3 install credit_card_checker`